DrakirL/DrakirL.github.io/thesis_page.md

 Instead, it may reduce the students' overall performance by serving as a distraction.

 ### 3. Tools and techniques
-Flera versioner PW (2001) och DR (2014) är kända exempel på visual novel-spel där läsförståelse är en avgörande komponent för att klara sig vidare i spelet.
-Båda dessa spel är relevanta för denna studie eftersom det utöver elementen av läsförståelse är görbart att utveckla spel liknande dessa inom ramen för ett examensarbete.
-DR har ett mera komplext spelsystem än PW.
-Utgångspunkten för designen var att göra ett spel som till sitt upplägg liknar DR, och sedan modifiera till version PW och VN.
+Games such as *Phoenix Wright: Ace Attorney* or *Danganronpa: Trigger Happy Havoc* are popular examples of games where comprehending text is a critical part of being able to complete the challenges they provide the player, and have therefore been used as inpiration for the games made for this study. <br>

-För att presentera en och samma text på olika sätt, inklusive som “visual novel”-spel, har spelmotorn Unity 3D (Unity Technologies 2005) använts eftersom den erbjuder ett användarvänligt sätt att rendera text och bilder.
+The games were made using Unity 3D for its ease of use for rendering objects and sprites as well as För att presentera en och samma text på olika sätt, inklusive som “visual novel”-spel, har spelmotorn Unity 3D (Unity Technologies 2005) använts eftersom den erbjuder ett användarvänligt sätt att rendera text och bilder.
 Läsförståelsetexten i denna studie i form av en mordgåta inspirerades av DR (2014) och har adapterats från Among Us (2018).
-Läsförståelsetestet som har använts i denna studie är inspirerat framför allt av QRI-metoden (Leslie & Caldwell 2021).

 <img src="images/Thesis_1.png?raw=true"/>
 [Version VN Download](https://drive.google.com/file/d/1r5PEB-YGWYgxHo1u0d7FEzhzTF7iefP4/view?usp=sharing) <br>